Maxson McDowell PhD, LMSW, LP is a senior Jungian analyst who has

 But in the tale she accepted the prince's immature approach.
 She behaved as a passive and irresponsible pretty face.
 Perhaps she was seduced by the silver saddle.
 The expensive, ceremonial saddle hints that her pelvis was too much the focus.
 As a result her face was torn off by the devil's daughter and she was dismembered by wild dogs.

 What point is being made here?
 It cannot merely be the conventional idea that new couples should take marriage seriously.
 Rather the story suggests that true maturation - which is often represented symbolically as a marriage - is an inner development of extreme difficulty, a development which is not addressed by outward conventions.
-Because the collective pushes for collective behaviors it misleads us as to our tasks in life.
+Because the collective pushes for collective ors it misleads us as to our tasks in life.
 We have to learn again and again that outward things are insubstantial.
 We are afraid to look inward, to become conscious of our own demons.
 But if we don't, then they seize us and destroy us.

 Diana and Charles' wedding.